Federated Generation of Synthetic RNA-seq Data: Empirical Evaluation Results

 We follow the preprocessing pipeline of Chen et al. (2024) \cite{chen2024towards}.
 We apply DESeq2 normalization \cite{love2014moderated} to minimize the influence of varying sequencing depths and RNA compositions, followed by gene filtering and ensuring log-normalization to account for the well-known skewness of RNA-seq counts.
 The categorical labels are encoded as integers.
 After filtering, the datasets ALL, AML, TCGA-BRCA, and TCGA-COMB were reduced to 958, 1,000, 978, and 978 features, respectively.

-\paragraph{Experimental Setup.} To evaluate the fidelity and utility of the synthetic data, we divide each dataset into a training set $D_{train}$ and a held-out test set $D_{test}$ using 80/20 data split.
-For our experiments across the different numbers of features, such as one in Figure \ref{fig:gene_scaling_features}, we randomly subsample the genes to some number $X$.
+\paragraph{Experimental Setup.} To evaluate the fidelity and utility of the synthetic data, we divide each dataset into a training set $D_{train}$ and a held-out test set $D_{test}$ using a 80/20 data split.
+For our experiments across different numbers of features, we randomly subsample the genes to some number $X$.
 Next we distribute the samples in $D_{train}$ among $M$ data holders.
 Because all operations in $\piPGM$ are performed by the MPC servers over an encrypted version of the entire dataset $D_{train}$, the results in this section are agnostic to the value of $M$.
-We implement $\piPGM$ in MP-SPDZ using both passive and active 3PC schemes, i.e.~for $K=3$ MPC servers\footnote{\url{https://github.com/Filienko/Pro-GENE-GEN-MPC}}.
+We implemented $\piPGM$ in MP-SPDZ using both passive 3PC \cite{araki2016high} and active 3PC schemes \cite{eerikson2020use} for $K=3$ MPC servers, {where the former represents a semi-honest adversary and the latter represents a malicious adversary.}

-\paragraph{Evaluation Metrics.} Following prior work \cite{chen2024towards, menziessynthetic__camda}, we assess synthetic data quality across four dimensions. \textit{Utility} is evaluated via a Train-on-Synthetic, Test-on-Real (TSTR) framework with classification accuracy using logistic regression. \textit{Fidelity} is quantified by Wasserstein distance between the gene counts in synthetic and real data. \textit{Biological value} is assessed by differential expression preservation (TPR of real differential expressed genes recovered in synthetic data). \textit{Privacy}, following CAMDA, is assessed by Distance to Closest Record (DCR), which is the mean Euclidean distance from each synthetic sample to its nearest real neighbour.
-Closer DCR reflects more realistic looking and hence potentially sensitive data.
+\paragraph{Evaluation Metrics.} Following prior work \cite{chen2024towards, menziessynthetic__camda}, we assess synthetic data quality across multiple dimensions. \textit{Utility} is evaluated via a Train-on-Synthetic, Test-on-Real (TSTR) framework: we use the generated synthetic data to train a logistic regression (LR) model for classification of samples according to subtypes, and measure the accuracy of the trained LR model on the held-out test set $D_{test}$. \textit{Fidelity} is quantified by the Wasserstein distance between the continuous gene expression values in synthetic and real data. \textit{Biological value} is assessed by differential expression preservation (TPR of real differential expressed genes recovered in synthetic data). \textit{Output privacy}, following CAMDA \cite{ozturk2026towards}, is assessed by Distance to Closest Record (DCR), which is the mean Euclidean distance from each synthetic sample to its nearest real neighbor.
+Smaller DCR reflects more realistic looking data and hence potential privacy leakage.

+\paragraph{Results.} Our evaluation demonstrates that the proposed MPC solution, which provides both input privacy and output privacy, achieves utility, fidelity, biological value, and empirical privacy on par with the centralized baseline which provides only output privacy.
+The results are consistent across all datasets and all recorded metrics {{with some minor variation in performance which we attribute to DP noise}}.
+Tab.~\ref{tab:tcga_combined} reports all four metrics for TCGA-COMBINED ($\epsilon=10$): downstream classification accuracy (utility), Wasserstein distance on one-dimensional marginal distributions (fidelity), DE-TPR (biological value), and DCR (output privacy). {The results are averages across 3 runs with different seeds. } Fig.~\ref{fig:privacy_scaling_eps} shows consistently high downstream classification accuracy across privacy budgets $\varepsilon$ for all datasets { across 100 features.} More results on these datasets across different privacy budgets are provided in Appendix~\ref{app:more_results}.